neilg63/rotary-add/README.md

 ### Changelog

 #### Version 0.2.1
-- Corrections to README.md and tests only.
+- Corrections to README.md, comments and tests only.

 #### Version 0.2.0
 - Removed `T.rotary_add(&T)` and `T.rotary_sub(&T)` as they were functionally equivalent to `T.wrapping_add(T)` and `T.wrapping_sub(T)` in the Rust core library (but with the first parameter passed by reference).
-- All remaining extension methods now take the first parameter by value, consistent with `wrapping_add` and `wrapping_sub`.
+- All remaining trait methods now take the first parameter by value, consistent with other arithmetic methods in the standard library.

 #### Version 0.1.2
 - Added `series_add`, `series_sub`, and `series_mod` methods for 1-based series operations.

----

-For more details, visit the [documentation](https://docs.rs/rotary-add) or the [GitHub repository](https://github.com/neilg63/rotary-add).